codoworks/go-boilerplate/README.md

 	Type string `gorm:"size:255"`
 }
 ```
-Notice how every property contains a `gorm` decoration to specify things like field size, uniqueness or foreign keys etc. For more details please refer to [Gorm](https://gorm.io)'s documentation.
+Notice how every property contains a `gorm` decoration to specify things like field size, uniqueness or foreign keys etc. For more details, please refer to [Gorm](https://gorm.io)'s documentation.

-Your model may sometimes contain properties that do not correspond to a database column, to do that you simply need to use the `gorm:"-"` decoration.
+Your model may sometimes contain properties that do not correspond to a database column.
+To do that, you simply need to use the `gorm:"-"` decoration.

-> Note: given this package is designed to work with multiple database servers like mysql or postgres.
-Some data types may be available in some servers and not others, it's worth testing your application with differnet servers from time to time as you go to accomodate the ease of switching database server, unless your use-case relies on that specific data type in which case you're making an informed decision to lock your application to that server.
+> Note: Given that this package is designed to work with multiple database servers like MySQL or Postgres, some data types may be available in some servers and not others.
+It's worth testing your application with differnet servers from time to time to accomodate easy switching of database server, unless your use case relies on a specific data type - in which case you're making a calculated decision to lock your application to that server.

 #### Common Basic Functionality

 Now that you have a structure that corresponds to a table in your database, some common functionality is in order.
-Generally one would expect at least the basic CRUD functionality, and ofcourse reading can mean one or more records so more functions can be added.
-Here's a basic CRUD implementation that is required for any model.
+Generally, one would at least expect the basic CRUD functionality.
+Here's a basic CRUD implementation that is required for any model:

 - `FindAll()`, for retrieving all records in the table
 ```Go